sco-edge/DIFS/codebase_tree.md

 │   │   │   ├── neuron_container.py
 │   │   │   ├── query_pb2_grpc.py
 │   │   │   └── query_pb2.py
-│   │   └── pytorch_container.py -> (PNB: This is the file handing the GRPC and possible ANN or Diffusion modeling) │   ├── include
+│   │   └── pytorch_container.py -> (GROK: Its role pertaining to ResNet(CNN) is as a generic pytorch container that loads and runs any serialized PyTorch model.
+This is the file handing the GRPC and possible ANN or Diffusion modeling)
+│   ├── include
 │   │   ├── base64.h
 │   │   ├── constants.h.templ